CALCIDA

 Calculate the Annual Percentage Rate (APR) for a loan, including fees and interest.
 See the true cost of borrowing.

-This calculator is useful for borrowers who want the true cost of borrowing including fees.
-You will typically enter Loan amount, Monthly payment, Loan term, Upfront fees.
+Built specifically for Borrowers who want the true cost of borrowing including fees., this engine analyzes Loan amount, Monthly payment, Loan term, Upfront fees to output apr that reflects interest plus fees..

 Your Annual Percentage Rate (APR)